Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

 4. closing remarks

-In closing, he expressed his gratitude to the nearly 600 participants who attended the workshop due to the high level of interest in the daily review and preparation of product information summaries, and to the fact that there were no major problems that would lead to changes or revisions in the preparation guidelines, although there were some minor issues in the monitoring project under the Guidelines for Activities to Provide Marketing Information.
+In closing, he thanked the nearly 600 participants who attended this workshop for their daily Review Board of Ethical Drug Product Information Brochure and their high level of interest in it, and also for the fact that there were no major problems that would lead to changes or revisions of the preparation guidelines, although some minor points were raised in the monitoring project under the Guidelines for Marketing Information Provision Activities.
 He also expressed his gratitude to the participants for their participation.

-In the first place, the Pharmaceutical Manufacturers Association Code of Practice defines "promotion" not as so-called "sales promotion" but as "providing, collecting, and communicating pharmaceutical information to medical professionals and promoting the appropriate use and dissemination of ethical drugs based on such information," and furthermore, the pharmaceutical industry has been working on the "promotion of pharmaceuticals in the 21st century" since 1993, when the He explained that since the "Roundtable Conference on the State of Pharmaceuticals in the 21st Century" in 1993, the term "sales promotion (sales promotion)" is no longer used because it has the image of prescribing pharmaceuticals to patients who do not need to take them, thereby increasing sales.
+In the first place, the JPMA Code of Practice defines "promotion" not as so-called "sales promotion," but as "the provision, collection, and communication of pharmaceutical information to medical professionals and the promotion of the appropriate use and dissemination of ethical drugs based on such information.
+He explained that since the "Roundtable Conference on the State of Pharmaceuticals in the 21st Century" in 1993, the term "sales promotion (sales promotion)" is no longer used because it has the image of prescribing pharmaceuticals to patients who do not need to take them, thereby increasing sales.

-Finally, he explained that although the guidelines are naturally rules to be followed by member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ), they are not perfect, and the reason for this is that they may need to be revised as science and technology advance.
-He also introduced the statement in the "1.1 Scope" of the Pharmaceutical Manufacturers Association of Japan Code of Practice that "Member companies shall always base their decisions on whether their actions are in accordance with the intent of the Pharmaceutical Manufacturers Association of Japan Code, regardless of whether or not they are specifically mentioned in the Code" and added that "regardless of whether or not they are specifically mentioned in the guidelines, they shall always base their decisions on whether or not their actions are in accordance with the intent of the guidelines.
+Finally, he explained that although the guidelines are rules that JPMA member companies should naturally follow, they are not perfect, and the reason for this is that they may need to be revised as science and technology advance.
+He also introduced the JPMA Code of Practice "1.1 Scope", which states that "Member companies shall always base their decisions on whether their T-row behavior is in accordance with the intent of the JPMA Code, regardless of whether or not it is specifically mentioned in the JPMA Code".
 He concluded the meeting by asking for the continued understanding and cooperation of all member companies.

-( Masahiko Kimura, Product Information Outline Review Committee)
+( Masahiko Kimura, Review Board of Ethical Drug Product Information Brochure)